braesheightsjd/thedragon/README.md

 # thedragon
 :: for solo supercollider ; part of seven :: for solo electronics....

+Youtube video w/ entire process for piece will be uploaded soon

-install the BlackrainUgens. go File, Open User Support Directory, put the folder blackrainugens in the extensions. then recompile class library under Language menu. you'll need the attached fonts for the score page / electronics.
-All other instructions are part of the system.
+you'll need to go to https://github.com/supercollider/sc3-plugins/releases download what your computer needs. go File, Open User Support Directory, put the folder in the extensions folder. then recompile class library under Language menu.

+if you have any problems, try the video! if not, email me fuller.joshua.d@gmail.com

 have fun!